Loading…

 HMRC Tax Avoidance

-If you've participated in an arrangement HMRC considers to be tax avoidance, you can expect to be the focus of HMRC scrutiny and challenge.
-HMRC has a raft of powers to target users and promoters, and while settlement opportunities are available, they are becoming less generous.
+If you've participated in an arrangement that HMRC considers to be tax avoidance, you can expect to be the focus of HMRC scrutiny and challenge.
+HMRC has extensive powers to target users and promoters of such schemes.
+Settlement opportunities exist but are becoming less generous.

 If you have been involved in an arrangement which HMRC considers to be tax avoidance, we can provide an independent view of the arrangement, the benefit of reaching a settlement with HMRC, and the likelihood of success should you decide to disagree with HMRC and proceed (ultimately) to a hearing before the Tribunal.

-Seeking such advice is now more important than ever, following the recently introduced legislation that prevents individuals from citing advice received from interested parties (such as the promoter) as a defence, should HMRC challenge the arrangement and seek penalties in relation to any unpaid tax.
+Seeking such independent advice is now more important than ever, as legislation is in place to prevent individuals from using advice received from interested parties (such as the promoter) as a defence, should HMRC challenge the arrangement and seek penalties in relation to any unpaid tax.

 If you would like to have an initial discussion with a member of our award-winning Tax Investigations & Dispute Resolution team, please call +44 020 7710 3389.